stanley3384/OrderedSetVelociRaptor/README.md

 sudo apt-get install libgtk-3-dev gnuplot gfortran

 sudo apt-get install libjson-glib-dev

---Hint, you might want to build gnuplot with wxWidgets and Gd dev libraries installed if you can't get the wxt terminal to work.

 --Move back to the main folder and get the VelociRaptor files.